-We are deeply saddened to learn of the passing of George Malek, Director of Energy Efficiency Services at Commonwealth Edison (ComEd).
-George has managed the implementation of ComEd’s Energy Efficiency Program since 2008 and worked for the company for more than 20 years.
+We are deeply saddened by the passing of George Malek, Director of Energy Efficiency Services at Commonwealth Edison (ComEd).
+George managed the implementation of ComEd’s Energy Efficiency Program since 2008 and worked for the company for more than 20 years.
 He was also a long-time Board Member at NBI and played a vital role in moving the organization to a position of greater intellectual leadership and financial stability.

 The George Malek Memorial Scholarship Fund

 In honor of George’s life and contributions, NBI has established the George Malek Memorial Scholarship Fund that will provide students and young professionals working less than three years with financial assistance to attend the Getting to Zero National Forum.
 This event draws some of the world’s leading architects, engineers, policymakers, efficiency program managers, and others who are dedicated to creating zero energy buildings — a new kind of built environment that is good for people and the planet.
 Scholarship recipients will have access to the expertise and mentorship of attendees passing on the inspiration and knowledge from the best our industry has to offer.

 We can think of no better way to remember George’s spirit and commitment to energy efficiency than to instill the same in the next generation of advocates.

 Our universe shines a little less brightly today as we lose a good friend!